You are here

-TGA publishes Serious Shortage Substitution Notice
+Update - extension of Serious Shortage Substitution Notice

 The Therapeutic Goods Administration (TGA) has been notified of current shortages for multiple brands of metformin modified-release 500 mg tablets (also known as extended-release or XR tablets).
 The shortages are expected to continue until 5 June 2020 at the earliest.

 Metformin is a prescription drug used to treat type 2 diabetes.

 In order to reduce the impact of this shortage on patients the TGA is issuing a Serious Shortage Medicine Substitution Notice for metformin modified-release 500 mg.
 The notice specifies substitutions that pharmacists may make for patients with a prescription for metformin modified-release 500 mg.
 The notice allows metformin modified-release 500 mg to be replaced with either immediate-release metformin 500 mg or metformin modified-release 1000 mg, depending on the prescribed dose.